-Who lives here: Dhiraj Malhotra with his wife, Simran, their daughter, Saloni, son Lakshya and parents
+Who Livs here: Dhiraj Malhotra with his wife, Simran, their daughter, Saloni, their son Lakshya and parents

 Location: Mayur Vihar, Delhi

-Design team: Interior designer Radhika Thirani with project manager Vineet Sharma
+Design team: Interior Designer Radhika Thirani and Project Manager Vineet Sharma

 Livspace service: Full home design